 (2) A manufacturer shall request approval of a proposed marking from the Commissioner.
 Any marking approved and in use for the sale of cigarettes in the State of New York shall be approved unless the Commissioner determines that the New York Fire Safety Standards for Cigarettes have changed significantly since those standards were effective on June 28, 2004.
 A marking shall be deemed approved if the Commissioner fails to act within 10 business days of receiving a request for approval.
 A manufacturer shall not use a modified marking unless the modification has been approved in accordance with this subdivision.
 A manufacturer shall use only one marking on all brands that the manufacturer markets.
 A marking or modified marking approved by the Commissioner shall be applied uniformly on all brands marketed and on all packages, including packs, cartons, and cases marketed by that manufacturer.

 (e) A manufacturer shall provide a copy of certifications to all wholesale dealers and stamping agents to which the manufacturer sells cigarettes and shall provide sufficient copies of an illustration of the packaging marking approved and used by the manufacturer pursuant to subsection (d) of this section for each of the retail dealers that purchases cigarettes from any of those wholesale dealers and stamping agents.
 Wholesale dealers and stamping agents shall provide a copy of the illustration to all retail dealers to which they sell cigarettes.
-Wholesale dealers, stamping agents, and retail dealers shall permit the Commissioner of Public Safety or the Commissioner of Liquor Control or their designees to inspect markings on cigarette packaging at any time.
+Wholesale dealers, stamping agents, and retail dealers shall permit the Commissioner of Public Safety or the Commissioner of Liquor and Lottery or their designees to inspect markings on cigarette packaging at any time.

 (f) The Commissioner: